vsmicrogenomics/cog-groupwise-boxplot/README.md

 ---

 ## Acknowledgements
-This script utilizes COGclassifier output for extraction.
+This script utilizes COGclassifier output.
 Please acknowledge the use of COGclassifier by referring to the tool at [https://github.com/ncbi/amr](https://github.com/moshi4/COGclassifier]